openziti/ziti-sdk-nodejs/README.md

 # Ziti NodeJS SDK - Setup for Development

+NOTE: You don't need to compile this SDK in order to use it (we publish pre-built binaries for your OS, NodeJS version, and CPU architecture).
+The following information applies only if you are doing development on the SDK itself.

 The following steps should get your NodeJS SDK for Ziti building.
 The Ziti NodeJS SDK is a native addon for Node JS, and is written in C. C development is specific to your operating system and tool chain used.
 These steps should work properly for you but if your OS has variations you may need to adapt these steps accordingly.